-Formal parent/teacher conferences are scheduled for all students in grades k-5 and at the discretion of the teachers for grades 6-12.
+Formal parent/teacher conferences are scheduled for all students in grades JK-5 and at the discretion of the teachers for grades 6-12.
 However, parents may want a conference even if it is not requested by the teacher.
-Additional conferences may be called as deemed necessary by parents, teachers, and/or the Head of School.
-Parents requesting a conference with a teacher or the Head of School are asked to make this request through the school office.
+Additional conferences may be called as deemed necessary by parents, teachers, and/or an Administrator.
+Parents requesting a conference with a teacher or an Administrator are asked to make this request through the school office.
 Please call or visit the school whenever there are questions or concerns regarding your child and/or the school.